-His first visit to the Falkland Islands (4-7 January 1964) took place when aboard the Kista Dan en route to various Antarctic islands collecting fleas from the nests of sea birds.
+His first visit to the Falkland Islands (4-7 January 1964) took place when aboard the Kista Dan en route to visit South Georgia and to various Antarctic islands collecting fleas from the nests of sea birds.

 Much later (16-23 February 1976) Dunnett returned to review a study on Upland Geese, then regarded as a pest competing with sheep for grass.
 The first field officer was John Harradine, based on Carcass Island.

 On his recommendations, the goose study became part of the Grasslands Trials Unit under the leadership of Campbell Kerr.
 Fieldwork was switched to Goose Green and Ron SUMMERS became the second goose officer, to be succeeded by Andy Douse, the last goose officer.

 Visits to supervise the study were made in 1978 (30 January-13 February), 1979 (24 January-2 February) and 1983 (24 November-13 December).
 However, the Argentine invasion effectively terminated the study.

 After liberation when the subdivision of large company farms into family units gathered momentum, concern about geese dwindled and there was a greater tolerance of the birds.
 As a result, there have been no further goose studies.